-FIRE RISK ASSESSMENT |
+FIRE RISK ASSESSMENT

 A fire risk assessment is required under the Regulatory Reform (Fire Safety) Order 2005, and assesses risks arising from fire hazards within your working environment.

-- Unsafe electrical equipment
+• Unsafe electrical supply / equipment

 It is a requirement that the fire risk assessment be carried out by a competent person.
 Failure to comply with this requirement may render a fire risk assessment as non-conforming and void.